 - Vintage and High Output models sound best with 250K or 300K pots.

 - Blues and Super High Output models sound best with 500K pots.
 If you have the right pot installed, Vintage and Blues outputs will sound the clearest and most “Fender-y.”
 Their higher-output counterparts will sound thicker and break up quicker.

 - Flat Radius: (12+” or Compound Radius)

-- How far away do the strings does the pickup need to be?
-Split Blades like to be closer to the strings than a normal Strat Pickup.
+- How far away from the strings does the pickup need to be?
+Split Blades like to be closer to the strings than a traditional Strat pickup.
 Check out this video here.